wandersonwhcr/k8s-examples/keda/README.md

     --kustomize ./app-example
 ```

 A benchmark can be used to increase active connections.
-Keda will autoscale
+KEDA will autoscale
 example application.

 ```console